 Robeco operates three kinds of portfolios.
-'Sustainability Inside' strategies have ESG integrated as standard, and form the majority of UCITs funds at Robeco.
+'Sustainability Inside' strategies have ESG integrated as standard, and form the majority of Robeco's offerings.
 'Sustainability Focused' strategies go a step further, with specific ESG targets such as achieving a better carbon footprint than the benchmark.
-Impact Investing strategies (labeled as RobecoSAM) go further still, typically targeting a theme in which a real, impact can be made on the ground, such as through SDGs.
+Impact Investing strategies go further still, typically targeting a theme in which a real, impact can be made on the ground, such as through SDGs.